 Specifically, when a company analyzes its ESG exposures, it can uncover regulatory, remediation, legal liability, and reputational risks that it might not otherwise identify.
 Once identified, they can be managed.

 Second, ESG funds tend to outperform the wider market.
 That’s the conclusion of a 10-year Morningstar study cited in the Financial Times and other outlets.
 There are caveats, of course.
 For instance, ESG funds tend not to invest in oil companies, which have been a drag on the indexes of late.
-At the very least, though, it’s reasonable to conclude there’s no penalty to making smart financial investments in companies which take sustainability seriously.
+At the very least, though, it’s reasonable to conclude there’s no penalty to making smart financial investments in companies that take sustainability seriously.

 Third, ESG investing is likely to have air cover from the new administration in Washington.
 While we could just assume that’s true – this all sounds like Democratic talking points after all – there’s something more concrete here.
 If you read this space in December, then you know the name Brian Deese, President Biden’s National Economic Council director.
 But there’s one thing we didn’t mention about him.
 You know what Deese’s previous job was?
 He was head of sustainable investing at BlackRock.
 That’s right: The guy who produced the report Fink cited above now has an office in the West Wing.